Kelly Clarkson Puts 37-Pound Weight Loss On Display In A Red Satin Dress

 Clarkson shot the camera a big smile as she posed with both hands on her waist to highlight her increasingly shrinking middle, which she also proudly showed off in her ruched red gown that stretched down past her knees.

-The “Love So Soft” singer opted to keep her legs covered with her black tights and also paired her red gown with a sweetheart style black top underneath her satin look.
+The “Love So Soft” singer opted to keep her legs covered with her black tights and also paired her red gown with a sweetheart style, black top underneath her satin look.
 The mom of two, who tagged her entire glam team in the upload, paired the look with a pair of strappy red heels.

 Looking happy and healthy in her latest photo, the American Idol Season 1 winner’s latest post highlighting her weight loss comes shortly after she clapped back at allegations suggesting she’d been following “fad diets” and taking “weird pills” to get her weight down.